 Transcription: a versatile service

 Whether we are readying scripts for voice-overs or preparing time-coded captions for burnt-on subtitling, one service in particular helps us bring our workflows together: transcription.
-We are asked a lot of questions about transcripts and how we use them, so after our look at voice-overs last time, I thought I’d dedicate this blog post to the topic!
+We are asked a lot of questions about transcripts and how we use them, so after our look at voice-overs last time,

 A transcript is simply a typed-out version of the audio (or on-screen text) of a video or sound file, and has numerous applications in multimedia productions.
 Transcripts are particularly useful in translation operations, as they can be readily worked on by linguists to produce foreign language voice-over scripts and subtitles.